NamChain-Open-Initiative-Research-Lab/Magic-Square-Birthday-Anonymizer-and-ZKP-Verifier/README.md

   - Any known malicious actors who targets for personal gains.

 # Conclusion
    In this proposed Birthday Anonymizer, we anonymize the given Birthday with the use of Ramanujan's Birthday Magic Square with additional secret value.
-We have created a ZKP based verifier which verifies the date of birth by revealing only the Selectively Generated Sets (SGS) which is stored in the service provider side.
-This ensures that no customer executive or third party can gain knowledge of your original DOB.
+We have created a ZKP based verifier which verifies the date of birth by revealing only the Selectively Generated Sets (SGS) which is stored in the service provider application server/database.
+This ensures that no customer executive or third party can gain knowledge of the user's actual DOB.
-   After the implementation of this system, you can use the DOB directly if you are using the applications to avail services and share only one set from the SGS to autheticate and verify yourself to any external party.
+   After the implementation of this system, the user when using only the service provider (web/mobile) applications to avail services directly can use the DOB in the field provided.
+If the user is contacted for any service activation or customer executive for any authentication then share any set from the SGS to any external third-party.

 # Implementation
    In the actual system of implementation,
-   - the magic square can be randomized as much.
+   - the Magic Square can be randomized in numerous other ways.
-   - the pattern can be as complicated as possible for generating the hash values (say { 12, 28, 36, 64 } or [ 12, 28, 36, 64 ] or any pattern)
+   - the pattern can be customized (to complicate) for generating the hash values (say { 12, 28, 36, 64 } or [ 12, 28, 36, 64 ] or any pattern)
-   - the number of sets can also be increased with different combinations from the basic 15 sets (ensuring only that these numbers add to magic constant).
+   - the number of sets if required can also be increased by taking different combinations from the basic 15 sets from the magic square (ensuring only that these numbers add      to the magic constant).
-   - Even if there are 100s of sets generated, only selected sets are stored in the system for later verification.
+   - Even if there are 100s of sets generated, only selected sets are stored in the application server for later verification.
-   - The service provider can allow the users to update this SGS in a stipulated interval.
+   - The service provider can allow the users to update this secret and regenerate the new magic square and SGS periodically.

 # References

   - Magic Square and Ramanujan's Birthday Magic Square.
 Wikipedia. https://en.wikipedia.org/wiki/Magic_square
   - Feige, U., Fiat, A. & Shamir, A. Zero-knowledge proofs of identity.
 J. Cryptology 1, 77–94 (1988). https://doi.org/10.1007/BF02351717

+# Cite as
+Ramaguru R. Birthday Anonymizer and Zero Knowledge Verifier based on Ramanujan's Magic Square.
+NamChain Open Initiative Research Lab.
+Feb 24, 2021. https://namchain-open-initiative-research-lab.github.io/Birthday-Anonymizer-ZKP-Verifier/